AarynSmith/aarynsmith.github.io/content/posts/project-euler-1-3.md

 title: "Project Euler 1 - 3"
 subtitle: Solving problems 1, 2 and 3 for Project Euler
 date: 2018-05-14
+draft: false

 tags: ["python", "euler"]
+categories: ["Blog"]

+hiddenFromHomePage: false

+featuredImage: ""
+featuredImagePreview: ""

+comments:
+  enable: true
+toc:
+  enable: true
-draft: false
+  auto: false
+math:
-comments: true
+  enable: true
 ---

-In this post we will look at the first three problems on [Project Euler](projecteuler.net).
+In this post we will look at the first three problems on [Project Euler](https://projecteuler.net).
 <!--more-->

 I originally started solving these problems more than a decade ago to help me learn new programming languages.
 I originally found the site while learning (read: teaching myself) PERL, then re-started for each new language I was learning.
 I've gone through the first few problems several times whenever I'm learning a new language or just need to brush up one one I haven't used in a while.